tgsmith61591/clust4j/README.md

 ----
 ### Future implementations*:
-- Density-based algorithms:
-  - [MeanShift](https://en.wikipedia.org/wiki/Mean_shift), a non-parametric feature-space analysis technique for locating the maxima of a density function, a so-called mode-seeking algorithm.

 - Hierarchical algorithms:
   - [Divisive](https://en.wikipedia.org/wiki/Hierarchical_clustering), a "top down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.